baldurk/renderdoc/docs/behind_scenes/opengl_support.rst

 This page documents the support of OpenGL & OpenGL ES in RenderDoc.
 This gives an overview of what RenderDoc is capable of, and primarily lists information that is relevant.
 You might also be interested in the :doc:`full list of features <../getting_started/features>`.

-The latest information and up-to-date support is always available on the `GitHub wiki <https://github.com/baldurk/renderdoc/wiki/OpenGL>`_.

 Capture requirements
 --------------------